Let-7 microRNA family

 The Let-7 microRNA precursor gives rise to let-7, a microRNA (miRNA) involved in control of stem-cell division and differentiation. let-7, short for "lethal-7", was discovered along with the miRNA lin-4 in a study of developmental timing in C. elegans, making these miRNAs the first ever discovered. let-7 was later identified in humans as the first human miRNA, and is highly conserved across many species.
 Dysregulation of let-7 contributes to cancer development in humans by preventing differentiation of cells, leaving them stuck in a stem-cell like state. let-7 is therefore classified as a tumor suppressor.

 The let-7 microRNA family refers to the many slight variations of let-7 that exist both within a single organism and across species.
 In humans, for example, there are ten unique let-7 family member sequences: let-7a through g, let-7i, mir-98, and mir-202.

 In humans, mature let-7 acts via RNA-induced silencing by complexing with RISC and binding to target mRNA, preventing translation into protein.
 Known targets of let-7 include proteins related to the cell cycle and proliferation, such as MYC, RAS, cyclin D, HMGA2, and CDC25A.
 Knockdown of these proteins by let-7 prevents proliferation and induces differentiation of cells.
 Important inhibitors of let-7 include LIN28, which binds to let-7 directly, and the proto-oncogene MYC, which suppresses expression.

-Genomic Locations
+Genomic locations

-In human genome, the cluster let-7a-1/let-7f-1/let-7d is inside the region B at 9q22.3, with the defining marker D9S280-D9S1809.
-One minimal LOH (loss of heterozygosity) region, between loci D11S1345-D11S1316, contains the cluster miR-125b1/let-7a-2/miR-100.
+In the human genome, the cluster let-7a-1/let-7f-1/let-7d is inside the region B at 9q22.3, with the defining marker D9S280-D9S1809.
+One minimal LOH (loss of heterozygosity) region, between loci D11S1345 and D11S1316, contains the cluster miR-125b1/let-7a-2/miR-100.
 The cluster miR-99a/let-7c/miR-125b-2 is in a 21p11.1 region of HD (homozygous deletions).
-The cluster let-7g/miR-135-1 is in region 3 at 3p21.1-p21.2.
+The cluster let-7g/miR-135-1 is in region 3 at 3p21.1–p21.2.